backtrace-labs/backtrace-unity/README.md

 3. Handled Exceptions - Exceptions that are explicitly caught and handled.
 4. Crashes - An end to the game play experience.
 The game crashes or restarts.
 5. Hangs - A game is non responsive.
 Some platforms will tell the user “This app has stopped responding
-6. Low memory warning - A game is receiving signals from the OS that memory is under pressure or crashed under memory pressure.
+6. Out of memory crashes (mobile only) - A game crashed under memory pressure.

 The plugin provides 3 controls for managing what the client will report.